Heart valve disease care at Mayo Clinic

 - Use of blood-thinning medications in people with biological and mechanical tissue valves

 - Medical therapy for aortic valve stenosis

 Innovative heart valve surgery

 Mayo Clinic heart surgeons have experience and training in innovative techniques used to perform heart valve surgery.
-Mayo surgeons perform more than 500 mitral valve repairs and replacements each year.
-When possible, surgeons repair heart valves instead of replacing valves.
+When possible, surgeons repair heart valves instead of replacing them.